Marriage red flags–all of us have marriage issues, but how do you know if an issue crosses the line into dangerously weird territory?

 After more questions, it turned out that her husband had never had an erection.

 Young men should have no problem maintaining an erection.
-If he is unable to with you, then he has either major sexual issues or major psychological issues.
+If he is unable to with you, then he has either major sexual issues, major psychological issues, or major physical issues (very unlikely in a younger person).
 Or, alternatively, he may have trained himself through masturbation to only respond to direct stimulation, as in this case:

 He asked and asked about seeing a urologist.
 Basically, my daughter came away thinking because there doesn’t seem to be a problem.
 He can ejaculate, therefore the urologists says everything is working fine.
 Could he have masturbated so long that he doesn’t get the same feeling inside her?

 Masturbation could definitely be contributing to the problem–but so, likely, is the abuse that he won’t talk about it.
 Insisting that he go for counseling and getting trauma therapy likely is even more important than a recovery group (though that can help too).
 And you can retrain yourself to be aroused by a person, but it takes a while.